Quinn Buckner: NBA career

 The 1980–81 campaign saw Buckner play in all 82 games and notch career highs in scoring (13.3 ppg), field-goal percentage (.493), free-throw percentage (.734), and steals (197, third in the league).
 He repeated on the NBA All-Defensive Second Team.
 The Bucks were outstanding, finishing 60–22 with a balanced offense that saw seven players average in double figures.
 Milwaukee had high hopes for the postseason, but Julius Erving's Philadelphia 76ers derailed the Bucks in the Eastern Conference Semifinals.

-Buckner had established a reputation as a solid, dependable player with good fundamentals.
-He was never going to be a flashy player or a big scorer; his low-trajectory shot was jokingly said to have been responsible for more bent rims than Darryl Dawkins's dunks.

-"My strength is defense," he said in the Boston Globe.
-"Another is my overall knowledge of the game and being able to get everybody involved in the game.
-I’ve never had an illusion that shooting is one of my strengths.
-In fact, it was a very known weakness that I had.…You play with a lot of pride and work hard every night out."

 Milwaukee was trying to add a few essential parts that would turn the team into a championship contender, and the bottleneck at guard made Buckner expendable.

-Before the 1982–83 season he was traded to the Boston Celtics for center Dave Cowens.
-When Boston acquired Buckner, Red Auerbach told the Boston Globe, "He's a winner, a leader.
-He rises to the occasion.
-He has a good personality, he's team oriented, and he's disciplined."
-Buckner added, "I’ve always admired the Boston style of play, and I feel I can play it."

 Milwaukee never did win the title.
 Boston, however, won a championship in 1984, with Buckner coming off the bench to spell Dennis Johnson and Gerald Henderson.
 The Celtics went 62–20 during the regular season and then nudged the Los Angeles Lakers in a seven-game NBA Finals.
 With the NBA championship ring, Buckner completed a Triple Crown résumé, one of only eight players in basketball history to do so.

 In three seasons with Boston, Buckner made small but regular contributions for a powerful Celtics team.
 The club returned to the Finals in 1985, but the Lakers exacted their revenge, winning in six games.